SAP-samples/cloud-alm-api-examples/jupyternotebooks/Readme.md

 ### Copy a Template Project 2023-05-03

 Notebook `calm-copy-template-project.ipynb` contains an example of copying a template project from one SAP Cloud ALM tenant to another.

+### Add and Remove Users from a Project Team 2025-07-15

+Notebook `calm-project-user-staffing.ipynb` contains a sample using the new PATCH operation, allowing updates of users assigned to teams in a project.